deferpanic/goweave/README.md

 There are a few design decisions that need to be made to support across projects && into stdlib.
 Stdlib probably won't come until we move to IR.

 To try things out first try running `go build`.
-Then try running `goa`.
+Then try running `gocut`.

 #### Before Main